adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ### Page 76: 2017-05-04.
 Stressed in nature project: Analyses including technical replicates

+I have to recode the chamber data.
+It was coded as 15 level factors, but there is really 30 levels.

 ### Model 1: Naive model- testing effect of Site * bait and Site * delta